 A: The course is self-paced.
 You can start at any time, in any time zone, and go as slowly or as quickly as you like.
 At any time during and after the course you will be able to access the modules for revision.
 Students require access to a computer and adequate Internet capability.
 Students come from all countries around the world and have different work and family commitments.
 For this reason, we acknowledge that the course requires the greatest amount of flexibility.

-A. On completion of the Foundations course students will receive a certificate from CTG Education, signed by both Dr Yael Joffe and Christine Houghton.
+A. On completion of the Foundations course students will receive a certificate from CTG Education, signed by both Dr Yael Joffe and Dr Christine Houghton.
 Accreditation for the Foundations in Nutrigenomics course is provided by CTG, the training organization specifically tailored to the needs of the practicing clinician.
-If however the student chooses to complete the Advanced Translational Nutrigenomics course, they will receive accreditation from ICN (Institute of Clinical Nutrigenomics).
-Completion of the Foundations course does not qualify for ICN accreditation.

-A: Students will be able to communicate at any time with the course liaison, and if required with their instructors as well.
-In addition, a forum is provided for students to share their course experiences, and post questions for the instructors and each other.
+A: Students will be able to communicate with the student coordinator, and if required with their instructors as well.
+In addition, a Facebook forum is provided for students to share their course experiences, and post questions for the instructors and each other.

 You must first “enrol/register” to purchase a CTG course.